-This acronym reminds me of an abbreviation used in Lean Six Sigma and quality improvement: FMEA.
+FMEA is an abbreviation often used in Lean Six Sigma and quality improvement: .
 It's short for "Failure Modes and Effects Analysis," which basically means "look very, very carefully at how and why stuff can go wrong."

 In the context of a quality project, you'd use an FMEA to systematically:

 - Identify different ways a product or process might break down